 In the past few years, students have started projects that address education, the environment, health and other social issues that are relevant to them and their communities.

 Often, there is a divide between the awards and drawing benefits from them.
+This was certainly not the case for enke.

 "The award has made a big difference for the organisation.
 Not only is our name more recognisable with funders and prospective funders, but also with the youth we are trying to help.
 This award made us realise that we are doing something of great significance," Gwata says.